Boddusuryasai/shadeup/readme.md

 To use the color display, simply enter a hexadecimal or RGB color value in the input field and press the "show" button.
 The color display will update to show the corresponding color.

-You can also click the "Random Color" button to have the color display show a randomly generated color.

 To pick a random color, click the "Hit Me" button.
-The corresponding RGB and hexadecimal values of the random color will be displayed in the output fields.
+The corresponding hexadecimal value of the random color will be displayed along with color in the background

 ## Technologies